-If smaller units such as NPs, PPs, etc. are also phases (as argued in Uriagereka 1999, Abels 2003, Den Dikken 2007, Marantz 2007, Bošković 2014, and various other works), PIC enforces cyclic movement of any internal element that will undergo modification at a later stage of the derivation.
-While technically coherent, this inflation of phasal categories creates significant additional complexity and threatens to render the theoretical concept of the phase vacuous.
-The fact that the effects associated with successive cyclic movement seem to be absent from these categories (Gallego 2012; Van Urk 2016) supports the hypothesis that vP and CP are the only phases.
+If smaller units such as NPs, PPs, etc. are also phases (as argued in Uriagereka 1999, Abels 2003, Den Dikken 2007, Marantz 2007, Bošković 2014, and various other works).
+PIC enforces cyclic movement of any internal element that will undergo modification at a later stage of the derivation.
+While technically coherent, this inflation of phasal categories creates significant additional complexity and threatens to render the notion of phase-based derivation vacuous.
+The fact that the effects associated with successive-cyclic movement seem to be absent from these categories (Gallego 2012; Van Urk 2016) supports the hypothesis that vP and CP are the only phases.

 The verbal and clausal phases in essence capture the "duality of interpretation" stated in terms of the D-structure/S-structure distinction of earlier theories.
-EM within the vP phase gives rise to configurations expressing generalized argument structure, whereas IM at the CP cycle yields chains that enter into the determination of scope/discourse properties (Chomsky 2004, 2007; Gallego 2013a, 2016).
-While this is a reasonable approximation of the effects of EM and IM at
+EM

-See Epstein et al. 2016a for a theory of "phase cancellation" that may permit a stronger formulation of the PIC, with no access to what has already been transferred.
-For alternative ways to cancel, extend, or parametrize phases, see Gallego 2010a, den Dikken 2007, Alexiadou et al. 2014, and Chomsky 2015.
+- 10. We thus avoid the assembly problem of Collins & Stabler (2016), first discussed in Uriagereka - 11.
+See Epstein et al. (2016a) for a theory of "phase cancellation" that may permit a stronger formulation of the PIC, with no access to what has already been transferred.
+For alternative ways to cancel, extend, or parametrize phases, see Gallego (2010a), den Dikken (2007), Alexiadou et al. (2014), and Chomsky (2015). - 12.
 The No-Tampering Condition (NTC) sometimes assumed in the literature is a general desideratum of computational efficiency, but the case of IM shows that it cannot hold in its strictest form: if X is a term of Y contained in W, MERGE(X,W) affects both X (now a discontinuous object) and W (now no longer containing X), but doesn't change X or Y, e.g. by replacing either with a distinct object.
-This suggests that the NTC is reducible to the PIC (Gallego 2017).
+This suggests that the NTC is reducible to the PIC (Gallego 2020).